 Let us discuss some of the major differences between Equity vs Royalty:

-- Equity is ownership in the company inform unit of shares however Royalty is the payment made to the owner of assets by the user of assets and also Royalty holders do not hold any Ownership in the company
+- Equity is ownership in the company inform the unit of shares however Royalty is the payment made to the owner of assets by the user of assets and also Royalty holders do not hold any ownership in the company

-- Equity Shareholders get a profit of company in form dividend and rate of dividend is fluctuating for ordinary shares and fixed for preference share whereas Royalty holders will receive a payment as per consideration in the contract.
+- Equity Shareholders get a profit of the company in the form dividends and the rate of dividend is fluctuating for ordinary shares and fixed for preference share whereas Royalty holders will receive a payment as per consideration in the contract.

 - The main components in Equity are Ordinary Shares, Preference Shares, Dividend, Capital Gain etc. however main components in Royalty are Patent, Copyright, Property, Natural Resources etc.

 - Royalty is guaranteed income for Royalty holders even if the company is not in profit or experiencing less profit Royalty income will not change, on the other hand, if the company is not in profit equity holders will not get any dividend or profit from the company.

 - Which one is better Royalty or Equity it depends on the number of factors, for equity performance of company and stock price of the company for Royalty it’s on consideration in agreement and companies Income and profit?

 - Royalty users are legally binding to contract however Equity Shareholders owes capital in the company as per their convenience.

 - In Royalty Terms and conditions of contract cannot be changed until it ends however terms condition in Equity can be changed in between, is purely depends on the company board.

 Equity vs Royalty Comparison Table